sepandar-sepehr/cointracker-assignment/README.md

 Go to `http://localhost:8080/wallet` on your browser.
 On this page, you can add a wallet ID, remove one, get transactions of, and synchronize transactions for all stored wallets.

+## Detailed documentation
+Please refer to [the notion doc](https://www.notion.so/Sepandar-Sepehr-2568caea5470432cb23bffd274e16b25) for more info about this project.

 ## TODO
 * On remove wallet it doesn't clean transactions.
 We need to do that to avoid the problem of adding that wallet again and syncing it which causes storing transactions to fail.
 * Build repository instead of interacting with DB directly